microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ![C# Annotation Document Generator](docs/images/banner.png "Convert /// C# Comments --> OpenAPI.NET")

-# C# Comment Reader [Preview]
+# C# Annotation Component for OpenAPI.NET [Preview]
 [Disclaimer: This repository is in a preview state.
 Expect to see some iterating as we work towards the final release candidate slated for mid 2018.
 Feedback is welcome!]

 ### Welcome!
-This reader is the first by-product of Microsoft's supported base [OpenAPI.NET](http://aka.ms/openapi) object model.
-This reader is designed to convert your native annotation XML from your API code into a OpenAPI document object.
+This component is the first by-product of Microsoft's supported base [OpenAPI.NET](http://aka.ms/openapi) object model.
+The module is designed to convert your native annotation XML from your API code into a OpenAPI document object.
 All you need to do is follow a simple annotation schema for your API controller comments, and you automatically get all the benefits of the OpenAPI and its related Swagger tooling.

 ### Annotations (C# Comments)
 We've made an effort to develop an annotation model that maps very closely to the native .Net comment structure for the C# language.
 In general, the below image describes the general concept of how this utility can parse your annotation XML and generate your OpenAPI.NET document.